BartDeWaal/ERPN/README.md

 To enter a negative number, you can start entry with an underscore ("_").
 This will be converted to a "-" in the interface.

+Commands that are listed as starting with ! mean to combine with alt.
+So for example "!m" means alt-m.

 ## Todo
 ### Short term
  * Rethink all keyboard shortcuts